lckpig/LCKPIG-practical-dev-handbook/typescript/basic-types/never-type.md

 // This function is designed solely to throw an error.
 // Its return type is 'never' because it never returns a value normally. function fail(message: string): never {
-  throw new Error(message);
+  // Throws an exception, stopping normal execution. throw new Error(message);
+  // Any code here would be unreachable.
 }

-// Example usage in input validation function processData(data: string | number | boolean): void {
+// Example usage in input validation for a union type. function processData(data: string | number | boolean): void {
   if (typeof data === 'string') {
     console.log(`Processing string: "${data.toUpperCase()}"`);